Feb. 17- April 24 EXHIBITION OF HINA DOLLS AND FURNISHINGS

 Well-known cherry trees in temples in Matsuyama are Usuzumi-zakura in Saiho-ji in Shimoidai-cho, Mikaeri-no-sakura in Ishite-ji, and Uba-zakura in Taiho-ji in Minamiedo, all of which are designated Matsuyama City Natural Monuments, and have interesting legends related to the cherry blossoms.

-This event started in 1968 commemorating the completion of the reconstruction of the sub-castle-tower.
+This event started in 1968 to commemorate the completion of the reconstruction of the sub-castle-tower.
 It re-enacts the procession of feudal lords who had to make regular visits to the Tokugawa Shogunate in Edo (present-day Tokyo) during the 17th -19th centuries.

 At Shinonome-jinja shrine, up the stairs at the north end of the Ropeway street